Houston Craniosynostosis Attorneys

 - Thousands of lives changed through our results-oriented trial approach

 Arnold & Itkin has set records throughout the state and across the nation because we are committed to fighting for our clients and providing for their needs.
 Our investigation will uncover the cause of your child’s condition, who could be held responsible, and how our firm can help you seek resources for medical treatment, long-term care, and accommodations your child needs to survive.
+With so much on the line, you deserve the best attorney.

 Let us hear your story and help you pursue justice for your child.
 Discuss the specifics of your case in a free, confidential consultation by calling (888) 493-1629.